mirzahilmi/Saphpi/README.md

 3. Start building your Saphpi application by creating controllers, models, and views.

-4. Start the web server by running this command inside the `public/` directory
+4. Start the web server by running this command

     ```shell
-    php -S localhost:port
+    php moo serve
     ```

 ## Examples